kgrid-lab/MCBK_2024_demo/README.md

-## Tag 2.0 - KGrid 1.0
+## Tag 3.0 - KGrid 2.0

-In this tag KGrid 1.0 model is applied to create tobacco knowledge object (KO) using the tobacco function.
+In this tag KGrid 2.0 model is applied to create tobacco knowledge object (KO) using the tobacco function.

-KGrid 1.0 can only describe an API service that could be used with KGrid Activator.
+KGrid 2.0 can describe multiple services for the same KO.
+This version of tobacco KO only has an API service similar to the one available in KGrid 1.0 implementation that could be used using a KGrid Activator.